Chrono4/NovoLS/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 NovoLS is a lexical text simplification system which I constructed as part of my dissertation project.
 It is largely insipired by LightLS — an older lexcial text simplifier proposed by Prof. Dr. Goran Glavaš and Dr. Sanja Štajner in 2015.
 Both NovoLS and LightLS make use of GloVe word embeddings to find ‬simplification candidates for complex words, which are then ranked on a number of different features.
+My thesis can be found [here](https://www.academia.edu/43532843/NovoLS_A_Lexical_Text_Simplification_Web_Service?source=swp_share)

 ### Prerequisites